 Entourage Consulting certifies that our team meets the educational requirements and medical experience to assist in the challenges patients face in working with cannabinoid therapeutics.
 If you need clinical director services for your Maryland dispensary, please contact us for more information.
+We are an independent contractor with 3 years of dispensary experience and product evaluation in Maryland.
+We provide on call options for patient oversight and education for dispensary staff per the Maryland regulations below.

-Below are the COMAR requirements for a dispensary clinical director.
+COMAR requirements for a dispensary clinical director.

 Pursuant to Maryland COMAR 10.62.31.01, every dispensary is to enlist a Clinical Director to perform the under stated duties.